algorandfoundation/algokit-cli/docs/features/project/deploy.md

 $ algokit project deploy testnet -- my_contract_name --some_contract_related_param
 ```

-In this example, `my_contract_name` is an extra argument that can be utilized under custom deploy command invocation to filter the deployment to a specific contract.
+In this example, `my_contract_name` and `--some_contract_related_param` are extra arguments that can be utilized by the custom deploy command invocation, for instance, to filter the deployment to a specific contract or modify deployment behavior.

 ## Example of a Full Deployment